twosixlabs/V3SPA/README.md

 To build assets:

+    $ cd external/d3hive
-    $ cd external/d3hive && npm install && gulp
+    $ sudo npm install
+    $ gulp
     $ cd -
     $ gulp

-To start the asset auto-reloader for development (you may need to run just 'grunt' once first).

-    $ gulp reloader

 ## Layout

 All of the client side code is now located in src/.
 All external libraries are in external.

+## Database

+Mongo is installed at this point, but you need to create a location for database storage.
+Then launch Mongod.
+(Assuming you are in vespa directory.)

+    $ mkdir ./mongodb

+## Running

+Mongo and two more binaries need to be launched.
+(Assuming you are in the vespa dirrectory.)

+    $ mongod --dbpath ./mongodb &
+    $ ./ide/api/bin/lobster-server &
+    $ ./ide/vespa.py &